Hockey Day in Canada

 Celebrating Canada’s game The pinnacle event of the festival from coast-to-coast-to-coast, Scotiabank Hockey Day in Canada is the country’s biggest single-day hockey broadcast, reaching over 10 million viewers.
 This year, the scenic waterfront city of Owen Sound will have the honour of hosting.
 Held over four days, Georgian Bay will serve as the stunning backdrop for the festival, while showcasing Owen Sound’s vast history in the sport of hockey.

-The pinnacle event of the festival will take place at Harrison Park, with a marathon 12-hour live broadcast on January 29th.
-During the lead up, the city will host dozens of events including a gala banquet, celebrity/ alumni hockey game, on-ice clinics, school visits and more.
-Hockey Day in Canada will culminate with the Owen Sound Attack hosting the Guelph Storm at the Harry Lumley Bayshore Community Centre.
+The pinnacle event of the festival will take place at Harrison Park, with a marathon 12-hour live broadcast.
+During the lead up, the city will host dozens of events including a gala banquet, celebrity/alumni hockey game, on-ice clinics, school visits and more.

 Ryan Leslie, host of the Calgary Flames’ Hockey Night in Canada, grew up in Owen Sound and has a strong kinship with the city.
 “My great grandfather was the vice-president of the Owen Sound Druggists’ Hockey Team,” laughs Ryan.
 “They were city champs and I have a great photo of that team in my man-cave.
 My grandfather was also a pharmacist and coached hockey.
 After every game he’d welcome the players back to his pharmacy for a pop.
 I know how much this would mean for my entire family.
 So, for me to be able to come home and be a part of this is fantastic.
 I’m very proud to be from Owen Sound and historically this will go down as one of the bigger days in our city.”